MdMonjurulHaque/Project-05_Blog-site/README.md

-## Click Here to see this project [Review App](https://blogsite-mir.netlify.app/).
+## Click Here to see this project [Blog-Site App](https://blogsite-mir.netlify.app/).
 ### Project-05_Blog-Site
-Public review application
+Blog-site application
-This project created for Public Review application.
-Using language here-> JavaScript, ReactJS, html, css
+This project created for Blog-site application.
+Using language here-> JavaScript, ReactJS, html, css, Tailwind
 #### Using_language
   1. JavaScript
 #### FrameWork